itom-project/plugins/ThorlabsBDCServo/docs/ThorlabsBDCServo.rst

 * itom setup 4.2.0: This plugin has been compiled with Thorlabs Kinesis 1.14.28.
 * Fix bug of timeout during ``setPosAbs``.* itom setup 4.3.0: This plugin has been compiled with Thorlabs Kinesis 1.14.35.
 * itom setup 4.2.0: This plugin has been compiled with Thorlabs Kinesis 1.14.47.
+* itom setup 5.0.0: This plugin has been compiled with Thorlabs Kinesis 1.14.56.